After creating your project, if you navigate to the

 With larger projects you may want to break this into subdirectories like variables, functions, and mixins.
 Subdirectories are supported in the Clarion CLI.

 This folder holds the boilerplate code for the project.
-You would add your reset files and typographic rules.
-Keep in mind that most front-end frameworks like Bootstrap and Foundation already have their own CSS resets built into their styles, so additional resets may not be necessary.
+Here you would add your reset files, font declarations, iconography styles, etc. Keep in mind that most front-end UI frameworks like Bootstrap, Foundation, and Material Design already have their own CSS resets built into their styles, so additional resets may not be necessary.

 The Vendors folder contains third-party themes and plug-ins for your website.
 This file has been added higher in the architecture so that if you would like to create customizations, you can do so in the subsequent folders like Components, Layouts, and Pages.
 This will allow you to override the theme's rules without modifying the theme directly and ruining the integrity of the code.